Noussair Mazraoui

 Noussair Mazraoui (نُصَيْر مَزرَاوِيّ; born 14 November 1997) is a professional footballer who plays as a defender for club Manchester United and the Morocco national team.
-As a versatile player, primarily a right-back, Mazraoui has featured at both full back positions and at centre-back.
+A versatile player, primarily a right-back, Mazraoui has featured at both full-back positions and at centre-back.

 Mazraoui is a graduate of the Ajax Youth Academy.
 He made 137 appearances for the club's first-team, winning three Eredivisie titles and two KNVB Cups.
 He was signed by Bayern Munich in 2022, and won the Bundesliga title in his debut season.
 After two seasons with Bayern, he joined Manchester United in August 2024.

 Born in the Netherlands, Mazraoui has represented Morocco at youth and senior international level.
-He has made more than 30 appearances for the senior national team since making his debut in September 2018.
-He was a member of the Morocco squad that reached the semi-finals of the 2022 FIFA World Cup.
+He has made more than 50 appearances for the senior national team since making his debut in September 2018.
+He was a member of the Morocco squads that reached the semi-finals of the 2022 FIFA World Cup and won the 2025 Africa Cup of Nations.